 If you decide not to proceed with a ‘postponed’ trip and:

-📅 This trip is self-guided and has a variable start date, so you can plan a departure date for when it is safe to travel between April and mid-October.
+This trip is self-guided and has a variable start date, so you can plan a departure date that suits you between April and mid-October.

 Our accommodation providers adhere to the new Covid guidelines published by the Spanish Government for Tourism providers, to keep travelers safe.
 Measures include: